July 09, 2022

-Quick tip: Our tests showed positive results on all the renders we’ve tried it on except cement based render (i.e. sand and and cement, which should be painted anyway – and in which case it too will be fine).
+Quick tip: Our tests showed positive results from using Benz Oxy Cleanze to treat rust stains on all the renders we’ve tried it on except cement based render (e.g. sand and and cement render, which should be painted anyway – and in which case it too will be fine).

 Because there are so many types of render, with varying constituents and formulas that constantly change, it is impossible for us to test them all.
 So, with your customer's permission, always test a small, out of the way area of any surface you are considering treating with any of our products – and obtain your customer's agreement that the result is acceptable to them – before treating the entire area.